 Sterling Silver Marks:

 - sterling silver

 Sterling silver labelling depends on era and location of labelling.
 When purchasing sterling silver antiques, buyers should research the sterling silver markings common to silver pieces of the particular era and location.
 It is often that sterling silver produced outside the United States and UK are marked differenly.
 A quick Google search can help you identify genuine antique sterling silver.

 Less common Types of Silver:

-Artisan Silver & Gifts sources sterling silver the most trusted artisans in Peru.
-The artisans are multi-generational, and therefore have guaranteed solid sterling silver.
+Qinti Peru (Formerly Silver & Gifts) sources sterling silver the most trusted artisans in Peru.
+The artisans houses sourced are usually multi-generational, so you can shop with confidence.